An Afternoon at the Brooklyn Museum

 Afternoon at the Brooklyn Museum OOTD

 It was a rainy morning that turned into a nice day.
-I wanted a simple Red-White-and-Blue like look so blue eyes, red lips Eyes: Mary Kay Lash Love Mascara/ELF Palette Lips: MAC Head in the Clouds Blush: MAC Ambering Rose Contour: Cover FX Pressed Powder – N110.
+I wanted a simple Red, White, and Blue look, so I applied a blue shadow from an ELF Palette to my eyes and MAC Head in the Clouds red lipstick, MAC Ambering Rose blush, and used Cover FX Pressed Powder—N110 to contour.

-I ended the day visiting Dallas BBQs for lunch and Henny Coladas and viewing the Fourth of July fireworks at one of my favorite rooftop bars and lounges in the Sheraton Brooklyn, seeing fireworks as far as in New Jersey.
+I ended the day visiting Dallas BBQs for lunch and Henny Coladas and viewing the Fourth of July fireworks at one of my favorite rooftop bars and lounges in the Sheraton Brooklyn.
+I saw fireworks as far as New Jersey.
 Because of the condos building up downtown, it wasn’t the best view, but I had a great evening.

 Read About Other Things to Do in Brooklyn, NY